-Bearing in mind that a legally binding contract can be created in just 2 emails, it is essential to get independent legal advice to better appreciate respective obligations and expectations.
+Bearing in mind that a legally binding contract can be created in just 2 emails, it is essential to obtain independent legal advice to better appreciate respective obligations and expectations.

 This section looks at the role and relationships of agents and solicitors/conveyancers with buyers, sellers, landlords (owners) and tenants (occupiers).

 The section is maintained by Jeremy Leaf of Jeremy Leaf & Co Chartered Surveyors and Estate Agents of North London.

 - RICS property measurement

 - Residential property standards

 - List of RICS standards and guidance